-- If I have a Self-Directed Brokerage Account and I requested a periodic installment payment and sufficient funds have not been transferred into core investment options prior to Service Provider's receipt of this Withdrawal Form, my withdrawal request will not be processed.
-Instead, this Withdrawal Form will be returned to me with a letter requesting that the transfer be initiated. - · Once the transfer has occurred, the original Withdrawal Form must be resubmitted to Service Provider to be processed. - The terms of my Plan may require liquidation of funds in my SDB to make required payments, such as required minimum distributions. - If I do not initiate trading instructions and transfers in time to generate funds needed to make these payments, all securities in my SDB may be liquidated and my SDB permanently closed. - I am responsible for any losses or expenses associated with any such liquidation. - I am responsible for ensuring that the periodic installment payment option I have selected meets the required minimum distribution, if applicable.
+- If I have a Self-Directed Brokerage ("SDB") Account and I requested a periodic installment payment and sufficient funds have not been transferred into core investment options prior to Service Provider's receipt of this Disability Form, my withdrawal request will not be processed.
+Instead, this Disability Form will be returned to me with a letter requesting that the transfer be initiated. - Once the transfer has occurred, the original Disability Form must be resubmitted to Service Provider to be processed.

+- The terms of my Plan may require liquidation of funds in my SDB to make required payments, such as required minimum distributions. - If I do not initiate trading instructions and transfers in time to generate funds needed to make these payments, all securities in my SDB may be liquidated and my SDB permanently closed. - I am responsible for any losses or expenses associated with any such liquidation. - I am responsible for ensuring that the periodic installment payment option I have elected meets the required minimum distribution, if applicable.

-Direct Rollover of Self-Directed Brokerage ("SDB") Account Assets
+Direct Rollover of All Self-Directed Brokerage ("SDB") Account Assets

-- I would check this box to have my Self-Directed Brokerage account directly rolled over. - It is my responsibility to contact the receiving firm to initiate this rollover.
+- · If my request is for a withdrawal payable to me or periodic installment payments, I should not complete this section. - I would check this box to have my Self-Directed Brokerage account directly rolled over. - · I should complete this section to rollover my shares. - I must elect what type of rollover I am requesting. - It is my responsibility to contact the receiving firm to initiate this rollover.